Edirne: Other historic monuments

 Edirne has three historic covered bazaars: the Kavaflar Arastası (Cobblers Arcade), next to the Selimiye Mosque and constructed to bring in an income to support the külliye; the Bedesten next to the Eski Cami which was supported by the income from the shops; and the Semiz Ali Paşa Çarşısı (Ali Pasha Bazaar, AKA Kapalı Çarşı), another work of Sinan dating back to 1568.
 The Kavaflar Arastası is the place to come to buy miniature versions of the handmade brooms with mirrors set into them that used to play a part in marriage ceremonies as well as to buy soap in the shape of fruits.

 Of the original Roman Hadrianopolis only slight remains of the fortifications survive near the so-called Macedonian Tower, itself probably a part of the defences although much patched-up and altered over the ensuing centuries.

 Edirne Museum (Edirne Müzesi) contains collections of local archaeology and ethnography.
 In the grounds outside can be seen an example of the sort of dolmen to be seen at nearby Lalapaşa.

 In the town centre stand the Rüstem Pasha Caravanserai (1560–61) and Ekmekcioğlu Caravanserai (1609–10), designed to accommodate travellers – in the case of the Rüstem Pasha by Mimar Sinan – in the 16th and 17th centuries.
 The Rüstem Pasha Caravanserai now serves as the Kervansaray Hotel.

 The Balkan Wars Memorial Cemetery is located close to the ruins of the Edirne Palace, with an Unknown Soldier monument featuring an Ottoman soldier in front of its entrance.

-The Meriç and Tunca rivers, which flow around west and south of the city, are crossed by elegant arched bridges dating back to early Ottoman times.
+The Meriç and Tunca rivers, which flow around west and south of the city, are crossed by arched bridges dating back to early Ottoman times.

 The historic Karaağaç railway station has been restored to house Trakya University's Faculty of Fine Arts.
 The Treaty of Lausanne Monument and Museum are in the surrounding park.